femifoly/CreeateS3/README.md

 These steps will upload the selected files into the S3 bucket and you will be able to view the file name, type and status of the uploads once succesful.
 ----
 ![](https://github.com/femifoly/CreeateS3/blob/main/S3/uploadlast.png)

+# Create a Lambda Function

+What is AWS Lambda?
+AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+Since we can run whisper using python language, it is easy for us to test and translate our Albanian audio by triggering Lambda functions to carry out these tasks.
+Using AWS S3, lambda and whisper to do speech to text has many advantages.
+Itt's cost effective, scalable and eaasy to use.

+#### Benefits of Lambda
+* Serverless Architecture
+* Code freely
+* No VM needs to be created
+* Pay-as-you-go
+* Monitor Performance

+How to install AWS Lambda